bos/strange-loop-2011/slides/slides.md

 # Ugh!

-We don't want to look through thousands of libraries - surely there's a better way?
+Scrolling through thousands of libraries is hard - surely there's a better way?

 Enter the `cabal` command!